velexi-research/VLXI-Cookiecutter-DVC-Dataset/README.md

 ### 1.3.
 License

-The contents of this directory are covered under the LICENSE contained in the root directory of this repository.
+The contents of this directory are covered under the LICENSE file contained in the root directory of this repository.

 ### 1.4.
 Supported DVC Remote Storage Providers